ibarakaiev/shopifex/README.md

 Shopifex enables `ash_admin`.
 If you use `Phoenix`, follow the [`AshAdmin`](https://hexdocs.pm/ash_admin/getting-started-with-ash-admin.html) tutorial to enable the admin routes in your app.

+## Usage

+Consult the tests to see example usage.

 ## Resources